dontmindme250/Keyboard-GUI/README.md

 # Keyboard GUI
-Just a simple keyboard GUI made using Tkinter, it prints the characters onto the console.
+Just a simple keyboard GUI made using Tkinter, it prints the characters onto the IDE console.
 I'm still a complete beginner when it comes to anything Tkinter related so the UI looks kinda kinda bad.

 **How it looks like**